Albrecht Thaer: Thaer's Agricultural School

 There was a large botanic garden, arranged on the system of the Swedish naturalist, kept in excellent order, with all the plants labelled, and the Latin as well as German names.
-A herbarium, with a good collection of dried plants which was constantly increasing, wa open to the examination of the pupils, as well as skeletons of the different animals, and casts of their several parts, which must have been of great use in veterinary pursuits.
+A herbarium, with a good collection of dried plants which was constantly increasing, was open to the examination of the pupils, as well as skeletons of the different animals, and casts of their several parts, which must have been of great use in veterinary pursuits.
 Models of agricultural implements, especially of ploughs, were preserved in a museum, which was stored as well with such as were common in Germany, as with those used in England, or other countries.

 The various implements used on the farm were all made by smiths, wheelers, and carpenters, residing round the institution; the workshops were open to the pupils, and they were encouraged by attentive inspection, to become masters of the more minute branches of the economy of an estate.

 The sum paid by each pupil was four hundred rix-dollars annually, besides which they provide their own beds and breakfasts.
 In that time in that country, such an expense precluded the admission of all but youths of good fortune.
 Each has a separate apartment.
 They were very well behaved young men, and their conduct to each other, and to the professors, was polite, even to punctilio.

-Principles of Agriculture, 1809-12
+Principles of Agriculture, 1809–12

 Thaer's most quoted book is the four volumes Grundsätze der rationellen Landwirthschaft (1809–1812), which was translated into English in 1844 as The Principles of Agriculture by William Shaw and Cuthbert W. Johnson.
 The humus theory described in this work still received acceptance in the Modern Period (1800–1860).

 Von Thaer's "Principles of Agriculture" contain the result of his experience through a series of years.
 The work embraces the theory of the soil, the clearing of land, plowing, manuring, and irrigation, hedges and fences, management of meadow and pasture lands; the cultivation of wheat, rye, corn, oats, barley, buckwheat, hops, tobacco, clover, and all the varieties of grasses; the economy of kine stock, breeding and feeding; the management of the dairy, and the use of manures, and the various systems of cultivation, keeping journals and farm records.
 In brief, it is a complete cyclopedia or circle of practical agriculture.